The term, agnosticism, has a long history and many folks are unaware of how it originated or how it was applied.

 Folks in general might not be quite as rigid in their use of agnosticism as Huxley was, but it is still used in epistemology and logic as that middle ground where you do not believe either P or not P to be true.

-Whilst it is important to accept how agnostic, and even atheism, is used today, and pointless to make extensive arguments about it, I would also encourage folks to look into these things more and understand its origins and more logical use, even if one still prefers to use their definition.
+Whilst it is important to accept how agnostic, and even atheism, is used in some circles today, and pointless to make extensive arguments about it, I would also encourage folks to look into these things more and understand its origins and more logical use, even if one still prefers to use their definition.

 Making statements like “Agnostic only deals with knowledge” and “there is no agnostic middle ground” show a lack of understanding about propositional logic, how these terms came about and how they are used in academia.
 Making statements that it is being “used incorrectly in academia” shows considerable ignorance, arrogance, and a level of pseudointellecualism that definitely fulfils the classic pigeon chess meme.